 Figure 9 shows the forecast availability of biomass fibre by type over the planning horizon.
-For the next 9 years, standing timber and pulp logs are surplus to the existing industry's needs.
-After this time, roadside waste provides a very small long-term source of potential biomass fuel.
-Additional opportunities for bioenergy will have effectively ceased to exist.
+As can be seen, with growing demand and diminishing supply, roadside waste provides a very small short-term source of potential biomass fuel.
+Beyond 2023, the biomass opportunity is nil.

-Figure 9.
-Net Available biomass by Type - Prince George Region
+Figure 9: Net Available biomass by Type - Prince George Region

 Table 12 summarizes the biomass potential for this region.
-Development of the Fort St James Green Energy biomass plant effectively consumes all biomass that was previously forecasted to be surplus in this region.
+Development of the Fort Green Energy biomass plant effectively consumes all biomass that was previously forecasted to be surplus in this region.
 Opportunities for new bioenergy capacity do not exist under the projected AAC for the region.